Non-stop flights to Bangkok (BKK)

 Kenya Airways (SkyTeam): year-round flights from Guangzhou (CAN).

-Beijing Capital: seasonal flights from Nanjing (NKG).
+Beijing Capital: seasonal flights from Hangzhou (HGH) and Nanjing (NKG).

-GX Airlines: seasonal flights from Nanning (NNG) and Yulin (UYN).
+GX Airlines: seasonal flights from Nanning (NNG).

-Juneyao Airlines: seasonal flights from Nanjing (NKG) and year-round flights from Shanghai (PVG).
+Juneyao Airlines: year-round flights from Shanghai (PVG).

 Kunming Airlines: seasonal flights from Kunming (KMG).